surniaulula/wpsso/readme.txt

 = 8.25.0-b.1 =

-(2021/03/10) Updated the All In One SEO plugin options conflict detection.
+(2021/03/10) Updated plugin conflict detection for All In One SEO v4.

 = 8.24.0 =